DavesCodeMusings/school-coding-lab/docs/rpi/fleet/Fleet-HOWTO.md

 We'll start with a Raspberry Pi 3 or better and flash it with Raspberry Pi OS Lite.
 We'll use a short shell script to install Ansible.
 Then, we'll use an Ansible Playbook to do the rest of the configuration.

 ### Creating the OS Image
 Use Raspberry Pi Imager to prepare a microSD card with Raspberry Pi OS Lite (64-bit).
-This will be almost exactly like the [process of setting up a Raspberry Pi as a student developer workstation](https://davescodemusings.github.io/school-coding-lab/rpi/fresh_install.html), but it won't need to graphical desktop environment.
+This will be almost exactly like the [process of setting up a Raspberry Pi as a student developer workstation](https://davescodemusings.github.io/school-coding-lab/rpi/fresh_install.html), but it won't need a graphical desktop environment.
 So the Operating System selection will be different.

 In place of Raspberry Pi OS (64-bit), you'll want to select _Raspberry Pi OS (other)_ and then choose _Raspberry Pi OS Lite (64-bit)_ from the sub-menu.